Table of Contents Show

-Green building is mainly a combination of using recycled materials in the construction process, energy conservation, and use of alternative sources for energy.
+Green building is mainly a combination of using recycled materials in the construction process, energy conservation, and the use of alternative sources for energy.

 Battery Park Leading the wayBattery Park Leading the way

 Manhattan’s Battery Park City is considered one of the greenest urban neighborhoods in the US.
 The Solaire, for instance, is the world’s first green high-rise residential building.
 The Visionaire is the first building to earn the United States Green Building Council’s (USGBC) “Leadership in Energy and Environmental Design” (LEED) ranking of “platinum.”
 Both The Solaire and the nearby Tribeca Green hold a LEED ranking of “gold.”

 At 601 West 57th Street is The Helena, which has earned the LEED “gold” ranking and receives 50% of its energy from wind-generated power sources.

 These buildings are the first wave of New York City green buildings, an area of real estate that is generally considered to be one of the most significant long-term growth sectors the market has to offer.

 Top Green BuildingsTop Green Buildings

 Here are just a few of the top Green apartments found in New York City.

 Located in the Downtown area, The Toren is a luxury tower, featuring 240 condos.
 These condos encompass resort-inspired amenities, along with a bi-level roof garden, and will receive the LEED Gold certification.

 Battery Park CityBattery Park City

 The Visionaire is Manhattan’s first and only LEED Platinum-certified building with construction completed with 50% recycled materials.
 This building also features a central water filtration system and luxury amenities.

 Upper East SideUpper East Side

 The Lucida, the first LEED-certified building on the Upper East Side, features a sustainable air filtration system, low-VOC features, and an ambitious recycling program.

 Awarded LEED Gold certification, Chelsea Green boasts top-of-the-line amenities for Green living and a Model for energy efficiency.

 The Schumacher features 16-foot barrel-vaulted ceilings and massive windows, allowing for plenty of natural light to enter each unit.
 This apartment complex also houses a rooftop garden.